Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Markov Chain Monte Carlo Algorithm

 \item \textbf{Update the Parameters via Conjugacy:} \\ Let $\bby = \left( y_{1}, \ldots, y_{N} \right)$ denote the `complete' vector of log-survival times, comprising both the exactly observed times and the newly imputed latent times.
 Conditional on this completely augmented vector $\bby$, the complex survival terms vanish from the likelihood.
 The outcome model structurally reduces to standard Bayesian linear regression.
 Consequently, the full conditional posterior distributions for $\bbbeta$ and $\sigma^{2}$ revert to their standard, known conjugate forms.
 We can then draw updated parameters directly and efficiently from these standard distributions (e.g., Normal and Inverse-Gamma) without any need for Metropolis-Hastings rejection steps. \end{enumerate}

-Furthermore, we handle incomplete data under an ignorable missingness assumption via a MCMC data augmentation algorithm conditional on the observed data and the EDPMM parameters; see Section~\ref{EDPMqrl.supp.mcmc.missing} of the supplementary materials for details.
+Furthermore, we handle incomplete data under within-subcluster MAR assumption via a MCMC data augmentation algorithm conditional on the observed data and the EDPMM parameters; see Section~\ref{EDPMqrl.supp.mcmc.missing} of the supplementary materials for details.